-The Denver Hospice provides different levels of hospice care to meet the needs of patients and their families.
+The Denver Hospice provides all four levels of hospice care (as defined by Medicare) to meet the needs of patients and their families.

 Routine Hospice Care

-Routine hospice care from The Denver Hospice is provided in the comfort and security of your residence, wherever you are—private home, skilled care facility, assisted living facility or group home.
+Routine hospice care from The Denver Hospice is provided in the comfort and security of the patient’s own residence, whether that is a private home, skilled care facility, assisted living community or group home.
 A hospice nurse works with the individual’s primary physician to assure the appropriate services are available.
-Our clinical hospice team also works with caregivers to help them feel comfortable performing routine care activities.
+Our clinical hospice team also works with caregivers to help them feel comfortable in performing routine care activities.

-Respite care is provided when day-to-day care for a loved one with advanced illness is physically and emotionally demanding.
-The Denver Hospice provides respite care to individuals in hospice to give caregivers short-term relief and assure quality, attentive care for the individual while they are away.
+Respite care is provided when day-to-day care for a loved one with advanced illness becomes physically and emotionally demanding.
+The Denver Hospice provides respite care to hospice patients to give their caregivers short-term relief and assure quality, attentive care for the individual.
+Respite care also steps in when personal or family business requires the patient’s caregivers to leave town for a few days.
 Respite hospice care is usually provided at a skilled care facility.